Redefining the Physician Liaison Role in Healthcare

 1. Physician Liaison Training/Education

-One of my colleagues likes to say that you are “either green and growing or ripe and rotting.”
-Continue to seek opportunities for ongoing sales training as well as education about the key service lines you are supporting as this allows you to position yourself as a field expert!
+One of my colleagues says, “You are either green and growing or ripe and rotting.”
+Therefore, continue seeking opportunities for ongoing sales training and education about key service lines.
+This will position you as a field expert!

 2. Program Structure & Internal Collaboration